Best Lightweight Rain Jackets of 2025

 Treeline Review editor Liz Thomas wearing the Montbell Versatlite on the Pacific Northwest Trail in the Pasayten Wilderness in northern Washington.
 Photo by Naomi Hudetz.

-The Montbell Versalite is on the more expensive side of rain jackets we considered for this guide (we set the maximum price limit for this piece at $300).
+The Montbell Versalite is on the more expensive side of rain jackets we considered for this guide (we originally set the maximum price limit for this piece at $300).
 But the Versalite is a great deal for what you're getting.
 Other models charge up to $100 more than the Versalite's sticker price to get the same specs for waterproofing and breathability, as well as pockets, pit zips, and an adjustable hood.

 The Montbell Versalite is made of 2-layer Gore-Tex Infinum Windstopper with an added 10-denier nylon ripstop face fabric and Durable Water Resistance (DWR) coating.
 It uses a weather-resistant Aqua-Text Zipper and has a 3-way adjustable hood that rolls up to prevent flapping in the wind.
 It's fully seam taped.
 In fact, the innovative K-MONO Cut reduces seam lines, where all rain jackets are most likely to wet-through.